iamMeshi/moba-board-game/rules.md

 - One at a time on each champion the player can decide to move them or not
 - By default, champions can only move 1 tile per turn
 - If a player decides to move a champion then they must move the token to the adjacent target tile
-- If a player is [Recalling ](#recalling) then the token should be placed at the edge of the current tile nearest the player's Nexus
+- If a player is [Recalling](#recalling) then the token should be placed at the edge of the current tile nearest the player's Nexus
 <!-- - If a player decides to move a champion to an unwarded zone with no champions currently occupying it, then instead of moving the champion token and revealing which zone you have moved to, simply flip over the token to show the `MISSING` face.   -->

+#### Ganking
+- To gank a lane a champion must be in an adjacent tile
+- Move the champion to the desired lane
+- Roll a dice
+- On a 3+ the ganker can join the battle phase and deal damage to enemy champions in the lane

+#### Playing safe
+- Champions in a lane can choose to play safe
+- Position the champion next to the tower
+- If the lane is ganked, the ganker takes -1 on their gank roll (effective 4+ for successful gank)
+- Playing safe comes at the cost to getting minions
+- Subtract 1 gold from what your champion would earn from killing minions

 ### Battle